 At the final, one Loake 1880 Aldwych in mahogany is to be polished as beautiful as possible.
-We?ll not only look at the highest shine, but the most beautiful polish work is rewarded.
-The finalists will have a can of Saphir Medaille d?Or Pate de Lux in the color of choice, neutral Mirror Gloss wax, water, a brush, a polishing cloth of their own and a nylon cloth, and they have 20 minutes to polish the shoe.
-Previous year?s winners performed astonishing results in that short time, and have had a lot of attention in Asia as winners of the title.
-The winner will be titled the World Champion in Shoe Shining 2021 and gets to keep the shoe he (or she) has polished and its sibling receives a glass plaquette and a kit with shoe care products from Saphir.
-He/she will also qualify to the Shoe Shining Champion of Champions in Tokyo, Japan, which will take place again in 2022 or 2023.
+We’ll not only look at the highest shine but the most beautiful polish work is rewarded.
+The finalists will have a can of Saphir Medaille d’Or Pate de Lux in the color of choice, neutral Mirror Gloss wax, water, a brush, a polishing cloth of their own, and nylon cloth, and they have 20 minutes to polish the shoe.
+Previous year’s winners performed astonishing results in that short time, and have had a lot of attention in Asia as winners of the title.
+The winner will be titled the World Champion in Shoe Shining 2020 and gets to keep the shoe he (or she) has polished and its sibling receives a glass plaquette and a kit with shoe care products from Saphir.
+He/she will also qualify for the Shoe Shining Champion of Champions in Tokyo, Japan, which will take place again in 2022.

 World Championships in Shoemaking